 Landmark 3.
-Using (A)SDYM fields as tools, Donaldson^{63,64} made major discoveries about the four-manifolds.i
+Using (A)SDYM fields as tools, Donaldson 63,64 made major discoveries about the four-manifolds.h

-Here was what Atiyah said on the occasion of the awarding of the 1986 Fields Medal to Donaldson,65 referring to Donaldson's paper Ref.
-[63] as [1]:
+Here was what Atiyah said on the occasion of the awarding of the 1986 Fields Medal to Donaldson, 65 referring to Donaldson's paper Ref.
+63 as [1]: